 Punchy and hard-running, he joined York towards end of 2010 and was man of the match in Grand Final as York won promotion.
-Missed all of 2012 with sciatic nerve problem and duly struggled for form and fitness last year, so returned to amateur game.
-With confidence and sharpness restored, he is hoping to take his chance back at York in 2014 so much so he is now team captain.
+Missed all of 2012 with sciatic nerve problem and duly struggled for form and fitness in 2013, so returned to amateur game.
+With confidence and sharpness restored, he took his chance back at York in 2014 so much so he is now team captain.

 Ryan Mallinder 11

-Arrived on trial a year ago after being player of the year at Milford ARLC.
+Arrived on trial two years ago after being player of the year at Milford ARLC.
 Won a contract and made debut in memorable win over league winners Featherstone in 2013.
 Has endured injury-hit time of it since but is hoping for a clean bill of health in 2015.

 Ed Smith 12

-A local product, and the club’s then youngest-ever player in 2010, he seems to have been around for ages, with 46 first-team appearances already to his name – but is still only 22.
+A local product, and the club’s then youngest-ever player in 2010, he seems to have been around for ages, with 69 first-team appearances already to his name, but is still only 22.
 One of the most consistent second-rows in Championship One last year and could yet get better.

-As quick with his wit as with his feet, he arrived at hometown club, to join younger brother Ed, after several seasons with Sheffield, where he was largely a back-up player for the Championship champions but still played in several big games and would have learned a great deal under Mark Aston.
+As quick with his wit as with his feet, he arrived at hometown club, to join younger brother Ed, a year ago after several seasons with Sheffield, where he was largely a back-up player for the then Championship champions.
+Became a favourite on and off the pitch and is now club captain.

 Josh Tonks 15

 Began his pro career as a stand-off cum loose-forward before evolving into a second-rower.
 Started out at Dewsbury, making his debut in 2009 before having a loan spell with Castleford, primarily in their academy.
 Became a Rams regular in 2011 and in total made 72 appearances before falling down the pecking order and making his way to York towards the end of last season.